Appdynamics/AppD_Roadshow_BiQ_Lab/README.md

 AppDynamics also provides a SQL-like query language for accessing Analytics data.
 Some users might prefer to use a query language while others will need to take advantage of its additional functionality to create advanced queries and visualizations.

+Find out more in the [ADQL Information] Section within our Documentation.

 ## 6.1.
 Simple Query

 * ```Add``` a new search and select ```Query Language Search```